carolzbnbr/OnScreenSizeMarkup/README.md

 ##### Maui Community Toolkit announcement

-I'm pround to anounce that this project will be soon moved to Maui Community Toolkit as per [these]( https://github.com/CommunityToolkit/Maui/issues/425) conversations.
+I'm pround to anounce that this project will be soon moved to Maui Community Toolkit as per [these]( https://github.com/CommunityToolkit/Maui/issues/425) conversation.

 As it is now ready for MAUI, it just a matter of days to be ported to the MCT and wait to the next release ef the Toolkit to be published.